Are you looking for a way to advocate for your WIC families?

 - Increase WWA members’ confidence and participation in advocacy efforts.

-- Provide scholarships to 3 Wisconsin WIC Staff to attend the NWA annual policy conference.
+- Provide scholarships to at least 3 Wisconsin WIC Staff to attend the NWA annual policy conference.